asyml/forte/docs/data_pack.md

 # DataPack Tutorial

-## Get primitive data
+## Get data
-`DataPack.get_data()` is commonly used to retrieve primitive data from a `DataPack`.
+`DataPack.get_data()` is commonly used to retrieve data from a `DataPack`.
 User can request particular data fields within the range of a particular `Annotation` or `AudioAnnotation` type.
 User request particular data fields by setting `request` and the search range by setting `context_type`.

 ### Annotation
 In forte, each annotation has a range which includes begin and end of annotation-specific data of that particular annotation.
 For `Annotation` type, range means the begin index and end index of characters under `Annotation` type in the `text` payload of the `DataPack`.